Software Workflow¶

 In addition to playback of g-code files, this software also does some basic setup.
 It needs to be able to send “jog” commands, which just move the machine around in one direction at a time.
 And it also needs to be able to set the “zero” location to set up the cut.
 In dual endstop machines, it should also be able to command the homing sequence (Most CNC machines don’t need endstops like 3D printers because the start location is on the workpiece, not the machine).

 There are many other advanced ways to send gcode.
 You can hook up a raspberry pi, and use the v1pi image.
-You can use CNC.js standalone on your computer, or use pronterface.

 Controller/Firmware¶

 The final step is to actually do the milling/cutting.
 Obviously this is done by the tool at the end of the gantry, but it is facilitated by the controller.
 The controller takes movement commands, and drives the motors.
-If you bought the controller from the V1Engineering shop, then it is running Marlin.
+If you bought the controller from the V1Engineering shop, then it is running Grbl or Marlin.
 Marlin is designed for 3D printing (and so are a lot of tools we use).
 Don’t be surprised if you see something labeled “print” when you think it should be “cut”.

 Warning